Adding Knowledge with File Search

 - This ensures your agent's answers are accurate, up-to-date, and grounded in real information.

-- In Azure AI Foundry, we’ll use the File Search feature to implement this.
+- In Microsoft Foundry, we'll use the File Search feature to implement this.

 In this chapter, you'll use a folder called ./documents that contains information about Contoso Pizza stores - such as locations, opening hours, and menus.

-We’ll upload these files to Azure AI Foundry, create a vector store, and connect that store to the agent using a File Search tool.
+We'll upload these files to a vector store and connect that store to the agent using a File Search tool.

 import os